abrasive/shairport/README.md

 Shairport Sync is designed for audio back ends that offer accurate timing and synchronisation information, including `alsa` on Linux and `sndio` on FreeBSD.
 It must have direct access to the output device, which must be a real sound card capable of working with 44,100, 88,200 or 176,400 samples per second, interleaved PCM stereo of 8, 16, 24 or 32 bits.
 The default is 44,100 samples per second / 16 bits (you'll get a message in the logfile if there's a problem).

 Shairport Sync works well with PulseAudio, a widely used sound server found on many desktop Linuxes.
-While the timing and synchronsiation information is not as accurate as with `alsa` or `sndio`, removing or disabling PulseAudio so that Shairport Sync can have direct access to a sound card via `alsa` is often impractical.
+While the timing and synchronsiation information is not as accurate as that of `alsa` or `sndio`, removing or disabling PulseAudio so that Shairport Sync can have direct access to a sound card via `alsa` is often impractical.

 For more about the motivation behind Shairport Sync, please see the wiki at https://github.com/mikebrady/shairport-sync/wiki.